CTAIO Labs Ask AI Subscribe free

 HeyGen tiers

-• Free — 3 videos per month, watermarked.
-Unusable for production but fine for evaluation.
+3 watermarked videos/month.
+Unusable for production, fine for evaluation.

 Synthesia tiers

 Cost modeling for a realistic CTO scenario.
 Imagine a 25-seat training team producing 400 videos per month in 6 languages with SSO and audit requirements.
-On HeyGen Business tier ($149 + $20 × 25 seats = $649/month, ~$7,800/year), you get the output but you are on the wrong tier for SSO and RBAC, those move you to Enterprise custom.
-On Synthesia, the same team sits in Enterprise tier from day one and you are looking at mid-five-figure annual contracts.
-For the single-creator CTO doing LinkedIn videos, HeyGen is a 10-to-1 cost advantage.
-For the mid-sized enterprise training team with compliance requirements, the gap narrows once you price in the seats and admin features you actually need.
+On HeyGen Business ($149 + $20 × 25 seats = $649/month, ~$7,800/year), you get the output but SSO + RBAC moves you to Enterprise custom.
+On Synthesia Enterprise, the same team sits in mid-five-figure annual contracts but gets ISO 27001, EU data residency, and the wardrobe-by-prompt feature that HeyGen does not ship.
+For a single-creator CTO doing executive editorial, HeyGen Creator at $29/mo is the right answer.
+For a 25-seat team producing branded training content, Synthesia Enterprise is the right answer.

 Which to pick: by use case